 - Coordinating three separate $25,000 donations by the firm to The Advancement Project, Color of Change, and the NAACP Legal Defense and Educational Fund;

 - Securing the firm’s commitment as a founding member of the Law Firm Antiracism Alliance, a coalition of law firms committed to using the private legal community’s resources to promote racial equity;

 - Partnering with the NAACP Legal Defense and Educational Fund to challenge the potential conflicts created by St. Louis prosecutors joining the police union and becoming members of the same bargaining unit; and

 - Collaborating with other major law firms to help achieve the repeal of New York’s Section 50-a, which had allowed law enforcement agencies to shield police disciplinary records, a victory for transparency that Governor Cuomo signed into law on June 12.

-And because racial justice is everyone’s responsibility, we have encouraged all of our attorneys and staff to discuss these vital issues and coordinate efforts in our local offices, a process that is already underway across our firm.
+And because racial justice is everyone’s responsibility, we continue to discuss these vital issues and coordinate efforts in local offices across our firm.

-We look forward to sharing more about our ongoing efforts as we continue to do our part to promote racial justice, equity, and empowerment.
+We will share more about our ongoing efforts as we continue to do our part to promote racial justice, equity, and empowerment.